 Edrington makes some of the world’s best known Scotch Whiskies and other premium branded spirits including The Famous Grouse, Highland Park and The Macallan.
 As well as the whisky distilleries, the company also owns a number of manufacturing and bottling plants, with nine sites in total across Scotland.

-The Health and Safety team at Edrington chose P2W, GEMsoft7’s electronic Permit to Work and Contractor Management system because they liked the flexibility that P2W provides; it can easily be configured to match their processes, rather than the other way around.
-“The other systems we looked at could only offer one set of processes out of the box, and any changes to reflect our way of working would need to have been undertaken as quite expensive and time consuming enhancements"
+The Health and Safety team at Edrington chose P2W, GEMsoft7’s electronic Permit to Work and Contractor Management system because they liked the flexibility that P2W provides; it was easily configured to match their processes, rather than the other way around.
+“The other systems we looked at could only offer one set of processes out of the box, and any changes to reflect our way of working would need to have been undertaken at some expense and as time consuming enhancements”

 A change of ownership at Gatwick Airport brought increased capital investment in this asset and with it, a renewed focus on the management of Contractors carrying out development works.
 It subsequently emerged that no, clear, overall picture existed of the work being performed by Contractors, due in no small part to the multiplicity of work process mechanisms being used to manage them.